-Arnold A J (Forthcoming 2014), “Financial reporting; an historical perspective” in Wiley Encyclopaedia of Management, Third edition, Vol. 1 (ed) C L Cooper
+Arnold A J (September 2014), “Financial reporting; an historical perspective” in Wiley Encyclopaedia of Management, Third edition, Vol. 1 (ed) C L Cooper, pp. 1-5

 Arnold A J (2013), “Assessing the financial performance of Pergamon Press, 1964-80”, Accounting History Review Vol. 23 No. 2, pp. 117-39